 Building a strong brand is no quick and fast process making sure the foundations are solid, strong and taking the time to foresee any problems to ensure the safety and stability of the brand’s success will ensure it can withstand the test of time and support you and your family in the life you dream of.
 Remember you’re building a legacy.

-Anyway, let’s get back to the house analogy.
-Once you’ve got a rock-solid framework and your super clear on what your “home” stands for, then it’s time to start planning the look and feel.
+Once you’ve got a rock-solid framework and your super clear on what your brand stands for, then it’s time to start planning the look and feel (just like painting the walls of a home).
 What style should it lend itself to?
-When people visit your home do you want them to feel inspired, calm or feel like a home from home?
+When people visit your shop or website how should they feel?
+Inspired, calm, reassured or motivated?

 All these aspects and questions are the same for building a strong and safe brand.
 Your brand is a platform for promoting your businesses core values (the WHY you are doing what you’re doing).
 Read my blog post The Ultimate List of core Brand Values for Lifestyle Brands to help you uncover your brand’s values.